lixin4ever/HCNN/README.md

     python baseline.py PA PB

-where PA, PB represent model name and dataset name respectively.
+PA, PB represent model name and dataset name respectively.
 PA is `CNN` or `LSTM`, where the former is the **CNN-non-static** proposed in [Kim's paper](http://www.aclweb.org/anthology/D14-1181) and the latter is the basic **LSTM** model using the last hidden state as the sentence representation.

 Run HCNN: